danbiocchi/mySqlStatementGenerator/README.md

 >2.
 Navigate to the Developer Tab
 >3.
 Click "Visual Basic" on the left-most of the ribbon.
 >4.
 Select the relevant Sheet from the left hand side.
 >5.
-Paste the code provided above
+Paste the code provided above (file: insertStatement)
 >6.
 Alter the program settings in VBA Editor (Edit code provided using the excel built in editor or prefered text editor.)
 >7.
 Run Sub-routine pressing F5 or clicking "Run" on the top then selecting "Run Sub-Routine"
 >8.
 Insert statement will be printed to a file on the desktop.